wpdunk/CV/README.md

 CAT 2 road racer & ultra-endurance competitor.

-Transcontinental 2017 finisher (An unsupported 4000km race across Europe from Belgium to Greece)
+Transcontinental 2017 (An unsupported 4000km race across Europe from Belgium to Greece)

+[Silk Road Mountain Race 2018](https://vimeo.com/317470522) (An unsupported 1700km race across Kyrgyzstan)

 **Cooking & Yoga**

-Love food, hate stretching!
-But it is good for you :)
+Love food, so have become a pretty good cook to save on restaurant bills.
+Hate stretching!
+But it is good for you, so yoga helps with that and keeping the mind healthy too. :)